 Francesiaz, C, Farine, DR, Laforge, C, Béchet, A, Sadoul, N, Besnard, A (2017) Familiarity drives social philopatry in an obligate colonial breeder with weak interannual breeding-site fidelity.
 Animal Behaviour 124: 83-94.

-Joshi, J., Couzin, I.D., Levin, S.A. & Guttal, V. (2017) Mobility can promote the evolution of cooperation via emergent self-assortment dynamics, in revision.
+Joshi, J., Couzin, I.D., Levin, S.A. & Guttal, V. (2017) Mobility can promote the evolution of cooperation via emergent self-assortment dynamics, PLoS Computational Biology, accepted.

 Miller, ET, Farine, DR, Trisos, CH (2017) Phylogenetic community structure metrics and null models: a review with new methods and software.
 Ecography 40(4): 461–477.